Al Jazeera Journalism Review

 Mirza also realised that independent reporters who report from the countryside or remote areas of India do face problems in proper attribution and finding experts to talk to.

-Mayank Aggarwal, a member of The Reporters' Collective, who trains working journalists and journalism students on climate change and environmental reporting says: “It is critical that reporters working in small towns or rural areas are trained on climate change and allied issues.
+Mayank Aggarwal, a member of The Reporters' Collective, who trains working journalists and journalism students on climate change and environmental reporting says: “Reporters working in small towns or rural areas must be trained on climate change and allied issues.
 These reporters end up reporting on every issue in their areas whether it is agriculture, health, heat, rainfall and water, fisheries near coastal areas, energy projects including decentralised energy, forests, rural economy etc.”

 India climate change 3